Steddyeu/cowellereum-coin/README.md

  checkChainValidity()
  proofOfWork()
 ```

+# Run the blockchain in your terminal:

+To run, make sure you have installed - npm install --save crypto-js -
+and run the command node index.js in terminal.

+You will first get a message telling you Cowellereum is mining.

+Then an array of objects, displaying the blockchain.

 # Step 1: Creating the Block

 require in  crypto-js/sha256 module. this will allow me to calculate the hash of each block.